fabiommendes/sidekick/docs/lazy.rst

 Lazy imports
 ============

-Sidekick implements a lazy_import object that can be used to delay imports in a module.
-It can lazily import a module or a function inside a module:
+Sidekick implements a lazy_import object to delay imports of a module.

 .. code-block:: python